mirage335-colossus/ubiquitous_bash/README.md

 * A few commands and internal functions, eg. "type" and "_timeout", are used to ensure consistent behavior across platforms.
 * Interdependencies between functions within the ubiquitous_bash library may not be documented.
 Test lean configurations in a safe place.

+* ChRoot based virtualization by itself does not provide any security guarantees, especially under Linux hosts.
+Destruction of host filesystem is possible, especially for any guest filesystem that has been bind mounted.
 * RasPi image must be closed properly (if opened by chroot) before flashing.
 Doing so will re-enable platform specific "/etc/ld.so.preload" configuration.

 # Copyright